SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DCF/Defining_connectivity_chains/Connectivity_xml_files_representing_chains.md

   - “*Service*”

   > [!NOTE]
+  >
-  > The type of the first link of a chain, i.e. the entry point, should always be “Service”.
+  > - The type of the first link of a chain, i.e. the entry point, should always be “Service”.
+  > - If itemA and itemB are both specified, always add `type="protocol"`.

 - **includeValueInContext**